-Joy Fun Pleasure: "Surely joy is the condition of Life."
-Henry David Thoreau -- Iris Murdock, novelist shares that "one of the secrets of a happy life is continuous small treats."
+Joy Fun Pleasure: "Surely joy is the condition of Life”.
+Henry David Thoreau.
+Iris Murdock, novelist shares that "one of the secrets of a happy life is continuous small treats”.
 Interesting that training dogs with healthy food treats creates amazing results.
 Loving what you do and feeling that it matters, making a difference large or small, how can anything be more meaningful or fun?
 Experiencing joy, fun and pleasure is as uniquely individual as our DNA (Deoxyribonucleic acid -- our blueprint).
-It does not require great wealth, but if money helps you enjoy certain pleasures, that is okay.
+It does not require great wealth, but if money helps you enjoy certain pleasures, that’s okay.
 One can enjoy walking a puppy through a puddle as much as sailing in a big ocean.
-It is a joy to know that I can find reckless abandon and pleasure in playing with my dog, staring at a candle, or lost in a field of daisies or one wildflower in a pot.
+It is a joy to know that I can find reckless abandon and pleasure in playing with my dog.

 Dog Packs, large and small, have pack leaders, whether they are living in the forest (wolves) or in a human home (domestic packs).
-Being a pack leader, I define the roles and boundaries of our relationship by respectfully managing the resources, teaching achievable behaviors and leading the pack, one dog or several.
+Being a pack leader, I define the roles and boundaries of our relationship by respectfully managing the life rewards (survival resources), teaching achievable behaviors - and leading the pack, one dog or several.
 Without leadership, a dog (or human) is confused.
-Imagine going to work on a new job and someone says “hello, nice to meet you, get the project done.”
-What project?
+Imagine going to work on a new job and someone says “Hello, nice to meet you, get the project done”.
+WHAT PROJECT?
 Define teachable behaviors, one at a time, using what is high-ranking (of value) to your dog.
 A sitting dog cannot jump, a dog that sits for food, won’t steal it.
 Teach the dog to dig here, not there, chew this, not that, and relax when I do.